acasi-ctf/ctf/sprint-reports/Sprint 6.md

 ## What's New
 ### Work Summary
 #### User Facing
-* Created API to allow for the calling of the most popular challenges.
+* Created API to query the most popular challenges.
 * Added Java Game images.
 These images are not meant ot be challenging but to show what can be down with very little code.
 These games are not our design but were created by a group of high school students who have become open source contributors on the project.